turbot/steampipe-plugin-oci/docs/tables/oci_core_image.md

 ```

-### List of images where EncryptionInTransit is not enabled
+### List of images where EncryptionInTransit is not enable

 ```sql
 select